NDR Sensors

 • User identity

-If the sensors are managed by NDR, they are managed from a Management ServerClosed Check Point Single-Domain Security Management Server or a Multi-Domain Security Management Server. hosted by the Infinity NDR Indicator Management application.
+If the sensors are managed by NDR, they are managed from a Management ServerClosed Check Point Single-Domain Security Management Server or a Multi-Domain Security Management Server. hosted by the NDR Indicator Management application.
 This means that you do not need to install a Management Server, SmartEvent, SmartConsoleClosed Check Point GUI application used to manage a Check Point environment - configure Security Policies, configure devices, monitor products and events, install updates, and so on. or provision policy.

-A non NDR-Managed sensor sends its logs to a Management Server or Log ServerClosed Dedicated Check Point server that runs Check Point software to store and process logs., and Check Point Log Exporter forward the logs to Infinity NDR to process.
-In addition, you must configure the sensor separately to subscribe to Infinity NDR Intel feeds.
+A non NDR-Managed sensor sends its logs to a Management Server or Log ServerClosed Dedicated Check Point server that runs Check Point software to store and process logs., and Check Point Log Exporter forward the logs to NDR to process.
+In addition, you must configure the sensor separately to subscribe to NDR Intel feeds.

 Check Point Quantum NDR Sensors

-You can easily convert any Check Point Quantum Security GatewayClosed Dedicated Check Point server that runs Check Point software to inspect traffic and enforce Security Policies for connected network resources. appliance into an NDR-Managed Infinity NDR Sensor.
-The appliance's control layer is then slaved to the Infinity NDR application, and all control layer communications, with policy, logs, ThreatCloud queries, NTP, DNS, etc. are tunnelled over a mutually-authenticated SSLClosed Security Socket Layer VPN tunnel to the Infinity NDR cloud.
+You can easily convert any Check Point Quantum Security GatewayClosed Dedicated Check Point server that runs Check Point software to inspect traffic and enforce Security Policies for connected network resources. appliance into an NDR-Managed NDR Sensor.
+The appliance's control layer is then slaved to the NDR application, and all control layer communications, with policy, logs, ThreatCloud queries, NTP, DNS, etc. are tunnelled over a mutually-authenticated SSLClosed Security Socket Layer VPN tunnel to the NDR cloud.
 Traffic inspection is done through Monitor Mode interfaces attached to switch mirror ports.
 In addition, inline environment (Bridge ModeClosed Security Gateway or Virtual System that works as a Layer 2 bridge device for easy deployment in an existing topology.) is supported - with fail-open network interfaces.

 In NDR mode, the appliance applies Check Point's real-time advanced SNBT threat detection engines on the mirrored network traffic, with: